Hambleden, St Mary's Church

 A much more positive Hambleden association was St Thomas de Cantilupe, born at Hambleden - probably in the Manor House - in 1218.
 Cantilupe rose to become Chancellor of England and Bishop of Hereford, and in 1320 became the last English saint to be canonised before the Reformation.
 His bones were held in St Mary's church until a shrine was built for him in Hereford Cathedral.

-Within the tower is the fancilful Elizabethan monument to Ralph Scrope (d.
+Within the tower is the fanciful Elizabethan monument to Ralph Scrope (d.
 1572).
 Scrope's wife was Elizabeth Windsor, whose first husband was Henry Sandys (d.
 1555).
-An impressive memorial to Sandys is on the north side of the chancel, and was probably adapted from an older Easter Sepulchre.
+An impressive memorial to Sandys is on the north side of the chancel and was probably adapted from an older Easter Sepulchre.
 Also in the chancel, facing the Sandys memorial, is a magnificently decorated three-seat sedilia dating to the 14th century.
-A wonderfully preseved moulded string course covers the sedilia and an adjoining piscina, all of 14th century date.
+A wonderfully preserved moulded string course covers the sedilia and an adjoining piscina, all of 14th-century date.